sqlmapproject/sqlmap/Usage.md

 Switch: `--skip-urlencode`

 Depending on parameter placement (e.g. GET) its value could be URL encoded by default.
 In some cases, back-end web servers do not follow RFC standards and require values to be send in their raw non-encoded form.
 Use `--skip-urlencode` in those kind of cases.

+# Bypass anti-CSRF protection

+Options: `--csrf-token` and `--csrf-url`

+Lots of sites incorporate anti-CSRF protection in form of tokens, hidden field values that are randomly set during each page response. sqlmap will automatically try to recognize and bypass that kind of protection, but there are options `--csrf-token` and `--csrf-url` that can be used to furter fine tune it.
+Option `--csrf-token` can be used to set the name of the hidden value that contains the randomized token.
+This is useful in cases when web sites use non-standard names for such fields.
+Option `--csrf-url` can be used for retrieval of the token value from arbitrary URL address.
+This is useful if the vulnerable target URL doesn't contain the necessary token value in the first place, but it is required to extract it from some other location.

 ### Force usage of SSL/HTTPS